safkanyazilim/eanapilib/README.md

 ean-api-lib.jar contains the minimal set of classes to use the library, whereas ean-api-lib-full.jar contains not only the classes, but their sources and the generated javadoc as well.

-To publish the newly built jars to a local repository so that the sample-app can access them in its build script run

-        ant publish
-instead of
+To build without publishing, just run the default ant target:

         ant
-to build, test, and deploy the newly made jars to a local repository where it can be accessed by the sample-app build script.

 ##Building The Sample App

 ###Requirements

 - Java JDK (1.6+)
 - Apache Ant (1.7+)
-- Android sdk on path, with api at least level 14 installed
+- Android sdk on path, with api at least level 14 (Android 4.0) installed

 ###Steps
 1. Download the source code
     - If you downloaded the libarary, you already have the source
     - Otherwise, follow the same download instructions as the libarary above.
+2. Ensure the library has been published as described above.
-2. In a terminal, cd to the sample app's main directory (ean-android/sample-app).
+3. In a terminal, cd to the sample app's main directory (ean-android/sample-app).

-3. Follow the instructions from steps 5 and 6 of the "Building the Library and the App" section above.
+        cd ean-android/sample-app
+4. Create the local files required for using ant on the sample-app, as specified by the android sdk.

+        android update project -p ./
+    - This will set up the environment-specific files for the project.
+5. Now sample-app can be built using

+        ant debug
+    the built project will be output to

+        ean-android/sample-app/bin/sample-app-debug.apk
+    and can then be pushed to an android device or vm with

+        adb install ean-android/sample-app/bin/sample-app-debug.apk

 ##IDE Setup Tips